Public Holidays in Belgium 2026 – Federal, Christian & Public Holidays

 Religious and Cultural Significance

-Religious holidays like Easter, Ascension Day, and Assumption of Mary are widely observed in this predominantly Catholic country.
-National Day on July 21 is celebrated with fireworks, concerts, and military parades in Brussels, while Labour Day reflects the country’s commitment to social welfare and workers’ rights.
+Religious holidays such as Easter, Ascension Day, and Assumption of Mary reflect Belgium’s Catholic heritage.
+National Day on July 21 is widely celebrated with military parades, concerts, and fireworks in Brussels.
+Labour Day honors the workers’ movement and Belgium’s history of social welfare advocacy.

 Public Observances and Closures

-On public holidays, government offices, banks, and most schools close across Belgium.
-Public transport operates on limited schedules, while tourist attractions in cities like Brussels, Antwerp, and Bruges remain open.
-Supermarkets and restaurants in major urban centers may also stay open during some holidays, particularly around Easter and Christmas.
+On public holidays, government offices, banks, and most schools close throughout Belgium.
+Public transport runs on reduced schedules, while major tourist attractions in Brussels, Antwerp, and Bruges usually remain open.
+Restaurants and supermarkets in urban centers may also operate limited hours during major holidays.

 Frequently Asked Questions (FAQs)